 It is effective and safe to use ampicillin/sulbactam in multidrug-resistant A. baumannii infections.

-Ampicillin is a beta-lactam antibiotic, and sulbactam is a beta-lactamase inhibitor.
+Ampicillin is a beta-lactam antimicrobial, and sulbactam is a beta-lactamase inhibitor.

-It is a beta-lactamase inhibitor and inhibits the action of any bacteria producing the enzyme after binding to it and thereby not allowing its action on the antibiotic.
+It is a beta-lactamase inhibitor and inhibits the action of any bacteria producing the enzyme after binding to it and thereby not allowing its action on the antimicrobial.

 Ampicillin/sulbactam is not absorbed adequately after oral absorption.
 In intravenous formulations, penetration into tissue/fluids includes intraperitoneal fluid (60%), myometrium (64%), sputum (12% to 14%), cerebrospinal fluid (CSF) (11% to 14%).
 As ampicillin/sulbactam excretion is primarily renal, its half-life increases in patients with impaired renal function.
 Pharmacokinetics of ampicillin/sulbactam does not change in the pediatric population as compared to adults.
 Caution must be observed in the administration to neonates with age less than one week and premature infants due to an underdeveloped urinary system.